How to Build a Consistent Workout Routine That Actually Sticks

 The Motivation Trap

-The Perfectionism Problem
+The Perfection Problem

-The Social Life Balance
+The Social Balance

-• Saturday workouts cure hangovers
+Saturday workouts cure hangovers.

-Building Your Own Sustainable Routine
+How to Build Your Own Routine

-Start with Schedule Reality
+Start with Reality

 Remove Friction

-Find Your Non-Negotiables
+Pick Your Non-Negotiables

-• 30 minutes of movement every day
+• 30 minutes of movement

-• Three gym sessions per week
+• Three workouts a week

-• One active weekend activity
+• One active weekend plan

 Build Around Constraints